TrenchBroom/TrenchBroom/resources/documentation/Icons.md

 - Mouse Setup: In this preference pane, the user can tune how the camera reacts to mouse input (e.g. sensitivity etc.)
 - Keyboard Setup: This is where the user can change the keyboard bindings of the various menu commands.

+# Welcome Dialog (32x32)
+The welcome dialog is shown when the editor starts up.
+The user can select a recently opened document from a list or can click on a button to create a new map or on another button to open an existing map.
+Buttons need an icon.

 # Generic Icons (16x16)
 These icons are to be used in several places all over the editor and therefore should be as generic as possible.
 - Add something to a list of things: Could be as simple as a plus sign.